bashojs/basho/README.md

-# Basho: Shell pipelines with the goodness of JS templates
+# Basho: Shell macros with the goodness of JavaScript templates

 Basho evaluates a pipeline of instructions left to right.
 Instructions can be JavaScript code, reference to an external JS file, or a shell command.
 To